krikun98/IDE_dev/IDE_dev/README.md

 ### Installing to an existing Rider instance

-1. Build the `Debug` configuration in `Spring.sln`.
+1. Build the `Debug` configuration in `PascalDev.sln`.
 2. Execute the `buildPlugin` Gradle task.
-3. Install the plugin (`rider-spring/build/distributions/*.zip`) to your Rider installation [from disk](https://www.jetbrains.com/help/idea/installing-a-plugin-from-the-disk.html).
+3. Install the plugin (`rider-pascaldev/build/distributions/*.zip`) to your Rider installation [from disk](https://www.jetbrains.com/help/idea/installing-a-plugin-from-the-disk.html).